Ukraine: What will the next days bring and what is Russia's overall plan? | DW | 26.02.2022

 DW: Is the situation for the Ukrainian military as desperate as it looks?

 Mathieu Boulegue: The situation is not actually that desperate.
 The Russian forces have been slowed down at several points by the Ukrainian army.
 The Russians are having a hard time suppressing the air defense of Ukraine and Ukrainian forces are fighting now for every square inch of battle.
 This is slowing down the first phase, the first onslaught.
 It is very much about mitigating the consequences at this stage and leaving enough room for Ukraine to prepare a counteroffensive once Russian forces start to really move in.
-This is just the start of phase one basically.
 Phase two is probably going to be a large-scale land invasion in the coming days.

 Can the Ukrainian forces hold Kyiv?